 The work plan should state which items are to be studied on each day, but it must be regarded as subject to change in the light of the rate at which work proceeds.
 Chairmen should try to follow it as far as possible.

 This collective letter should be received by bodies participating in the activities of particular ITU-T study groups, as far as practicable, two months before the beginning of the meeting.
 The collective letter shall include registration information for these bodies to indicate participation in the meeting.
 Each Member State administration, Sector Member, Associate, Academia member and regional or international organization should send to TSB a list of its participants at least one month before the start of the meeting.
 In the event that names cannot be provided, the expected number of participants should be indicated.
 Such information will facilitate the registration process and the timely preparation of registration materials.
-Individuals who attend the meeting without pre-registration may experience a delay in receiving their documents.

 If the meeting in question has not been previously planned and scheduled, a collective letter should be received at least three months before the meeting.